Dust collector air to cloth ratio is a critical measure to ensure your system is performing efficiently.

 If you operate on a higher air-to-cloth ratio, one of the common issues you will encounter is a decrease in suction.
-This is because there is too much dust being captured by an insufficient amount of filter media.
-The filter cake on your bag eventually builds up too quickly; resulting in a decrease in air velocity and suction.
-From there it becomes a domino effect; plant air quality decreases, filters clog quicker, valve life expectancy is impacted and you'll be performing change-outs more frequently which will cost both time and money.
+This happens because there is too much dust to capture with an insufficient amount of filter media.
+The filter cake on your bag eventually builds up too quickly.
+As a result, your air velocity and suction decreases.
+From there it's a domino effect and your plant air quality decreases, filters clog quicker, and valve life expectancy is impacted.
+So, you'll be performing change-outs more frequently which will cost both time and money.

-For example, if you're calculating for a cartridge collector would have a normal range of 4:1 air to cloth ratio.
-Environments with a large ventilation area or more pick up points require a system with a higher CFM to provide adequate suction.
-To see which air to cloth ratio may be right for your project, download our air to cloth guide which provides the recommended ratio for a wide variety of applications.
+For example, if you're calculating for a cartridge collector, a typical range would be a 4:1 air to cloth ratio.
+Keep in mind that environments with a large ventilation area and more pick up points require a system with a higher CFM to provide adequate suction.
+Would you like to know which air to cloth ratio may be right for your project?
+If so, download our air to cloth guide which provides the recommended ratio for a wide variety of applications.